kumarabhirup/personal-website/packages/web/writings/my-first-post.md

 Yea, I see it looks nice and cool, but I had to change it all.

-That website was bloated with a combination of jQuery and React 😂 Can you beleive it?
+That website was bloated with a combination of jQuery and React 😂 Can you believe it?

 Also, it didn't have a blog.
 I tried adding it there, but it was a failed attempt.